What is a startup pitch deck?

 • Test 3 - The competitor test: Find the best competing startup's pitch deck online.
 Is your differentiation immediately clear when the two decks are compared?
 If not, your moat is not communicated yet.

-• Test 4 — The math test: Does your ask + spending buckets + milestones + runway + financial projections all tell a consistent numerical story?
-Any investor will do this arithmetic—you should do it first.
+• Test 4 - The math test: Does your ask + spending buckets + milestones + runway + financial projections all tell a consistent numerical story?
+Any investor will do this arithmetic - you should do it first.

 The best pre-investor review is a mock pitch session with someone who will challenge you harder than any investor would.
 The goal is to fail every possible way in a safe room, so you do not fail in the room that matters.

+What makes a pitch deck look professional?
+Three words: clean, consistent, scannable.
 Pitch deck design should serve clarity, not demonstrate creativity.
 The goal is zero friction between the investor's eye and your message.
 Guy Kawasaki's 30-point font minimum rule exists for exactly this reason: if you need small text, you have too many words on the slide.

 • One idea per slide: every slide has a single main message.
 If a slide requires two headline statements, it should be two slides.